salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 To apply any other local changes not listed here, you have to deploy them to your org using the `project deploy start` command.
 Then, republish your site and restart the Lightning Preview server.

-For more considerations and limitations, see https://developer.salesforce.com/docs/platform/lwc/guide/get-started-test-components.html.
+For more considerations and limitations, see Salesforce Developers.

 # flags.name.summary